SUNGWOOKYOO/sungwookyoo.github.io/_posts/2020-06-23-content_based.md

 ## Step 4.
 Furthermore; Utilize Tags

-We have to extract and processing tag information to implement tag-based recommender engine.
+We have to extract and preprocessing tag information to implement tag-based recommender engine.

-Therefore, We will use MySQL to processing records eaily.
+Therefore, We will use MySQL to preprocessing records eaily.
 If you want to know about how to deal with MySQL and pymysql follow [this guide](https://sungwookyoo.github.io/tips/PymySql/) in my blog.

 ### Step 4 - 1.
 Generate View in MySQL

-<span style="color:red">**PreRequsite:**</span> In mysql, please execute this commands to processing tag information as follows.
+<span style="color:red">**PreRequsite:**</span> In mysql, please execute this commands to preprocessing tag information as follows.
 ```mysql
 create view tmp as
     select movieId, group_concat(tag separator '|') as tag